- Our Network

 - About us

-The Wharton Fellows is a lifelong network of thought leaders, senior executives, Wharton faculty, and leading experts that provides continuous critical knowledge, challenges to the status quo, and unparalleled decision support.
+The Wharton Fellows Program is for senior executives with more than 15 years of management experience.
+All potential candidates must submit an application for acceptance into the Wharton Fellows prior to registering for any Master Classes.
+The Wharton Fellows Program is a lifelong network of thought leaders, senior executives, Wharton faculty, and leading experts that provides continuous critical knowledge, challenges to the status quo, and unparalleled decision support.
 The program’s unique format — short, global master classes and a continuously linked community of experts — helps senior leaders to meet the current and future business challenges of accelerated, disruptive change.

 May 7–10, 2017 – Los Angeles, California, US